tickelton/ghdecoy/README.md

  * fill   : fill all occurrences of 5 or more consecutive days without commits with random noise.
  * append : same as fill, but only fills the blank space after the last existing commit.
- * DATE[-DATE][,...] : with DATE being of the format YYYYMMMDD.
+ * DATE[-DATE][,...] : with DATE being of the format YYYYMMDD.
 Randomizes only the given date(s).
 See man page for details.

 EXAMPLE
 -------